-Papercheck ensures concise, effective editing of all types of academic and business documents, including cover letters.
-Submitting a well-written, carefully organized, and thorough cover letter is an essential part of the job search process.
+Papercheck ensures concise, effective editing of all types of academic and business documents, including cover letters and resumes.
+Create a resume using a tool like ResumeBlaze; it is important that a customized resume for a specific employer stand out from other applicants’.
+Submitting a well-written, carefully organized, and thorough cover letter is an essential part of the application process.
 Before a prospective employer reads your resume, he or she will want to examine your cover letter.
-Whether or not the employer or human relations officer even bothers to read your resume may very well depend on the quality of your cover letter, so it must be properly written.
+Whether the employer or human relations officer even bothers to read your resume may very well depend on the quality of your cover letter, so it must be properly written.

 - Review and revise your cover letter on a micro level to make sure that it conforms to the rules of standard English usage.

 - Insert and delete text so that your cover letter concisely and efficiently displays your intent and your strengths.